-Wang's first collaboration with Adidas came as a show-stopping surprise at the close of his spring '17 show.
-The designer's rebellious signature was present throughout: e-mail correspondence between the two brands was printed on the back of jackets and shirts, and the iconic trefoil logo was upturned.
-The limited-edition collection later went on sale via pop-up trucks, traveling around London and New York.
+Wang's first collaboration with adidas came as a show-stopping surprise at the close of his SS17 offering.
+The designer's rebellious signature was present throughout: email correspondence between the two brands was printed on the back of jackets and shirts, and the iconic trefoil logo was upturned.
+The limited capsule collection later went on sale via pop-up trucks travelling around London and New York.

-It makes sense that the two brands have an ongoing creative relationship. adidas Originals, founded in 2001, known for creating some of the freshest and most sought-after pieces — like its Ultra Boost Uncaged sneaker, as well as its partnership with Kanye West — that inspire fans to line up around corners for hours.
-Wang is a designer who embodies youth culture and insurrection, and who, of course, has an affinity for streetwear that other brands have tried and failed to emulate.
+It makes sense that the two brands have an ongoing creative relationship. adidas Originals, founded in 2001, is renowned for creating some of the freshest and most sought-after pieces – like the Ultra Boost Uncaged as well as its collaboration with YEEZY – that inspire fans to queue around corners for hours.
+Wang is a designer who embodies youth culture, insurrection, and, of course, who has an affinity with streetwear that other brands have tried and failed to emulate naturally.

 Click through to see the latest drop from the two giants.